Dreaker75/re-emerald/FUTURE_PLANS.md

  - Make it possible to buy Coins in any amount in the Game Corner
  - Give an option to make the text display instant
  - Revamp Feebas mechanic: It will still appear on specific tiles, but these tiles will be the same for everyone based on its Pokedex description
- - Respawn Legendary Pokemon if they are released by the player
  - Player can run everywhere (Indoor, bridges, tall grass, etc)
  - Add Autorun option
  - Update Wild Pokemon held items to make more items re-obtainable